 One of the most vivid examples of how technology impacts on structural change at sector and organization level is found in retail banking (Consoli, 2005).
+The main breakthroughs over the years have been:

+Automated bank statements are produced

-The main breakthroughs were: 1965 Automated bank statements are produced
+1000 Automated bank statements are produced

-- 1966 The first credit card in the UK - 1967 Database management systems automate money transfer - 1970s Microprocessors enable branches to become fully automated
+1966 The first credit card in the UK is introduced

+1967 Database management systems automate

+money transfers

+1970s Microprocessors enable branches to

+become fully automated

-1970s Automatic teller machines spread ('holes in the wall')
+1970s Automatic teller machines spread ('holes in

+the wall')

 1982 Microchips in cards enable direct debiting

-1990s Internet banking enables services from anywhere
+1990s Internet banking enables services from

+anywhere

 In conjunction with changes to the ways retail banking is regulated, technology has reshaped the speed and convenience of transactions.
-It has also increased consumers' exposure to fraud and for investors their ability to get money out relies upon the operating system working.
-Given recent events in financial markets it is easy to imagine a bank shutting down its e-banking systems in order to keep your money in times of emergency!
+It has also increased consumers' exposure to fraud, and for investors their ability to get money out relies upon the operating system working.
+Given recent events in financial markets, it is easy to imagine a bank shutting down its e-banking systems in order to keep your money in times of emergency!
 Consoli (2005, p.
-472) argues that technological change 'triggers the emergence and/or demise of activities, competences, processes and services at the firm level.
+472) argued that technological change 'triggers the emergence and/or demise of activities, competences, processes and services at the firm level.
 At industry level the pace of change is driven by the amount of interaction between organizations, suppliers, consumers and regulators.'

 He found that the disappearance of competition between branches had led to the decline of the vertically integrated structures that had been commonplace.
-In their place there was much more need to coordinate a bigger range of services, some of which were outsourced.
-ICT was at the root of 'radical transformation' by incumbent organizations and enabled the entry of new organizations which reshaped the boundaries and structure of the industry.
+There was now far more need to coordinate a bigger range of services, some of which would be outsourced.
+ICT has been at the root of 'radical transformation' by incumbent organizations and has enabled the entry of new organizations that have reshaped the boundaries and structure of the banking industry.

-In light of the credit crisis of 2008 we might wonder how much these structural changes enabled the creation of very high-risk (toxic) products that, coupled with a failure of corporate social responsibility, created the conditions for the crisis in the first place.
+In light of the credit crisis of 2008, we might wonder how much these structural changes have also enabled the creation of very high-risk (toxic) products that, coupled with a failure of corporate social responsibility, created the conditions for the crisis in the first place.